Jorgen-VikingGod/Qt-Frameless-Window-DarkStyle/README.md

 * tested with Qt5.5.0, Qt5.9.0 and Qt5.10.0
 * tested on Windows 7, Windows 10,MacOSX 10.12.5 and MacOS 10.13.2

+## PyQt5
+Here is an [unofficial Python port](https://github.com/gmarull/qtmodern) of my implementation.

 ## How to use
 * add additional include plath to **framelesswindow**